thwan11/thwan11.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a undergraduate student in the Department of Artificial Intelligence at Chung-Ang University, working as a member of the [CVLab](https://cvlab.kaist.ac.kr/home), advised by Professor Seungryong Kim.
 My research lies in the areas of computer vision and deep learning, especially in the diffusion models and visual correspondence.
-If you are interested in my research projects, feel free to contact me via email or visit my Github and LinkedIn.
+If you are interested in my research projects, feel free to contact me via email or visit my Github.

 ## Education